jonsnowsxh/Speedy-Mcrio/README.md

 ### REQUIREMENTS

 ```
-In order to use Speedy-Mcrio, we recommend that users use administrator privileges, preferably the root account.
-At the same time, we also recommend that users use this Pipeline on the server.
+In order to use Speedy-Mcrio, we recommend that you use administrator privileges, preferably the root account.
+At the same time, we also recommend that you use this Pipeline on the server.
 ```